Infineon/mtb-example-ota-https/README.md

 ## Building and programming MCUboot

-The [mtb-example-psoc6-mcuboot-basic](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic) code example bundles two applications: the bootloader app that runs on CM0+, and the Blinky app that runs on CM4.
+The [mtb-example-psoc6-mcuboot-basic](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic) code example bundles two applications: the bootloader app that runs on CM0+, and the blinky app that runs on CM4.
 For this code example, only the bootloader app is required; the root directory of the bootloader app is referred to as *\<bootloader_cm0p>* in this document.

 1. Import the [mtb-example-psoc6-mcuboot-basic](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic) code example per the instructions in the [Using the code example](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic#using-the-code-example) section of its [README](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic/blob/master/README.md).